OpsMx/standard-isd-gitops/upgrade/README.md

 2. `kubectl -n oes  delete deploy --all`
 3. `kubectl -n oes delete svc --all`
 4. `kubectl -n oes replace --force -f ISD-Apply-yamls-job.yaml`
-5. Wait for all the pods to come up: How do we KNOW if it has ended?
+5. Wait for all the pods to come up

 ## Recovering from a failed "Upgrade DB" job
 1. Restore PostgresDB from backup